Buhweju District: Population

 The national census in 1991 estimated the district population at about 55,540.
 In 2002, the national census conducted that year put the population of the district at approximately 82,900.
 In August 2014, the national population census and housing survey enumerated the population in the district at 120,720.

-According to the 2024 National Population and Housing Census, the population of Buhweju District is 167,921.

 Natural resources

 Buhweju District has proven reserves of gold, lime, copper, and timber.